 I really feel like I need a vacation every single weekend.
-This is the third week of school I think and Drew is having a hard time.
-This is normal and expected and I know this, but it doesn’t make it any easier for me.
+This is the third week of school I think and my son is having a hard time.
+This is normal and expected and I know this, but it doesn't make it any easier for me.

 Every morning once I get him on the bus, I burst into tears.
 It is always SO difficult.
 Then I hear how he is doing during the day through text or phone calls.
 The last couple of days haven't been going as well.
 It is like he is realizing that this school this IS happening and not going away and he is going to fight against it as much as he can.